ghrqq/styling-repo/README.md

 # styling-app

-# This is a custom made app for a hair stylist.
+Custom made app for an hair stylist.

-### Not an important one.
+## Not responsive!

 link: https://hairstylist-dummy.netlify.app/